Chapter 8 : Dangerous

 Everyone else seemed to have the same attitude as I did and they put all their energy into the appearance of me, Sophie, and Rose, who was going to secretly meet Scorpius at the Shrieking Shack.

 Aileen was in charge of wardrobe.
-She picked out clothes that were cute and practical for the cool air of fall.
+She picked out clothes that were cute and practical for the nippy air of fall.

 Sophie wore a pair of simple jeans and a red, v-neck tee shirt.
-Over that was a black trench coat and some black boots to match.
-She wrapped a grey scarf around her neck to complete the outfit.
+Over that she put on a black trench coat and some black boots to match.
+She wrapped a thin grey scarf around her neck to complete the outfit.

-After I was done playing dress up, I practically almost sprinted down to the Great Hall.
-The only thing stopping me was Aileen, who insisted that I would get sweaty and she didn’t want me to get her cardigan that I borrowed sweaty.
-So I had to settle for speed-walking.
+After I was done playing dress up, I practically sprinted down to the Great Hall in anticipation of the afternoon.
+The only thing stopping me was Aileen, who insisted that I would get sweaty and she didn’t want her cardigan that I borrowed smelling like B.O., so I had to settle for speed-walking.

 I arrived at the Great Hall to find Al already there.
-His bright green eyes brightened when he saw me.
-He had the same tousled hair, which didn’t even try to fix anymore, a pair of blue jeans and an open flannel shirt with the sleeves rolled up and a tee underneath it.
-He looked effortlessly good, like he didn’t even think about what he was wearing, but I knew that wasn’t true when he straightened out his shirt and tried without success to flatten his hair.
+His bright green eyes brightened when he saw me making my heart hammer in my chest.
+He had the same tousled hair, which he didn’t even try to fix anymore, a pair of blue jeans and an open flannel shirt with the sleeves rolled up and a tee underneath it.
+He looked effortlessly good, like he didn’t even think about what he was wearing, but I knew that wasn’t true when he straightened out the wrinkles in his shirt and ran a hand nervously through his locks.

-I laughed as I reached him and stopped his fidgeting by pushing his hand out of the way.
+I laughed as I reached him and stopped his fidgeting by pushing his hand out of the way of his hair.